newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-landscape-architect-firm.md

 > **Once approved, you will have:**
 >
-> * A certificate of authorization with a number
+> A certificate of authorization with a number.